 In addition to the general application requirements, international applicants whose primary/native language is not English must demonstrate proficiency in written and spoken English.
 The following are acceptable ways to demonstrate English proficiency:

-MFA Art Practice, MA Critical Theory and the Arts, MFA Illustration as Visual Essay and MFA Visual Narrative applicants must obtain a minimum score of 100 (internet-based) or 250 (computer-based) TOEFL.
+- MFA Art Practice, MFA Illustration as Visual Essay, and MFA Visual Narrative applicants must obtain a minimum score* of 100 (internet-based or paper-delivered) TOEFL.

-MA Curatorial Practice applicants must obtain a minimum score of 110 (internet-based) or 270 (computer-based) TOEFL.
+- MA Curatorial Practice applicants must obtain a minimum score* of 110 (internet-based or paper-delivered) TOEFL.

-MFA Art Practice, MA Critical Theory and the Arts, MFA Illustration as Visual Essay and MFA Visual Narrative applicants must obtain a minimum score of 68 on this exam.
+- MFA Art Practice, MFA Illustration as Visual Essay, and MFA Visual Narrative applicants must obtain a minimum score of 68 on this exam.